 Often, people will confuse games listed with "no line" as similar to those listed as PK.
 With PK, there is a line -- of zero points given -- while a game listed as "no line" is usually an expected blowout where even the experts can't fathom a guess as to how bad the margin really will be.

 What Does BMW Stand For?

-Bayerische Motoren Werke AG (Bavarian Motor Works)-worldwide known for the BMW acronym-is the leading global European automotive manufacturer based in Germany ...
+Bayerische Motoren Werke AG, translated means Bavarian Motor Works, is known worldwide for the BMW acronym and is the leading global European...

 What Does ADR Stand for in Stocks?